Alexander Bergman

-Alexander Kapitan Bergman (born December 8, 2004) is an Estonian footballer who plays for Harju JK Laagri of the Estonian Meistriliiga, on loan from Canadian Premier League club York United FC.
+Alexander Kapitan Bergman (born 8 December 2004) is a professional footballer who plays as a centre back for Canadian Premier League club Inter Toronto FC.
 Born in Poland, he represents Estonia at youth international level.

 Early life

 Bergman played youth football with Tallinna Kalev.
 In October 2021, he went on trial with the U18 side of Italian club Hellas Verona.
 In February 2023, he went on trial with American teams Chicago Fire FC II and Union Omaha.

 Club career

 Bergman began playing with JK Tallinna Kalev U21 in the Estonian third tier in 2020.
 He made his debut in the first tier Meistriliiga with them in 2022.
 In July 2022, he went on loan to Nõmme United in the second tier Esiliiga.
-In July 2023, he was once again loaned to Nõmme United].
+In July 2023, he was once again loaned to Nõmme United.
 Ahead of the 2024 season, he signed with Nõmme United on a permanent basis.
-On May 4, 2024, he scored his first goal in the top tier in a 1-1 draw against Kuressaare.
+On May 4, 2024, he scored his first goal in the top tier in a 1–1 draw against Kuressaare.

 In January 2025, he signed with Canadian Premier League club York United FC, on a one-year contract with options for 2026 and 2027.
 He also spent some time with their League1 Ontario championship side York United FC Academy.
 In July 2025, he was loaned to Harju JK Laagri of the Estonian Meistriliiga for the remainder of 2025.